Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Experimental results and discussion

-\subsection{Comparison with Existing smoke recognition methods}
+\subsection{Comparison with existing smoke recognition methods}

-In this section, we evaluate the performance of the proposed DPRNet and compare with its competitors.
-To choose suitable smoke recognition methods for comparison, we considered both identification accuracy and computational complexity of the reviewed methods, which led to selection of DeepLabv3+ \cite{chen2018encoder}, FCN \cite{long2015fully}, and regular Mask R-CNN.
+In this section, we evaluate the performance of DPRNet and compare it with several competitors.
+To choose suitable smoke recognition methods for comparison, we considered both identification accuracy and computational complexity of the reviewed methods, which led to the selection of DeepLabv3+ \cite{chen2018encoder}, FCN \cite{long2015fully}, and regular Mask R-CNN.
 Our proposed DPRNet is evaluated using three metrics introduced in Section \ref{subsection.Model validation metrics}.
-The confusion matrix of DPRNet recognition is given in Table \ref{table.Confusion matrix of our DPRNet recognition model.} for three specific conditions of day time, night time, and cloudy \& foggy.
+The confusion matrix of DPRNet recognition is given in Table \ref{table.Confusion matrix of our DPRNet recognition model.} for three specific conditions of daytime, nighttime, and cloudy \& foggy.

-Also, Table \ref{table.fr111} gives the overall results for all models above.
-Superiority of the proposed DPRNet is suggested over the competitive recognition models in this table.
-Recall metrics shows a large difference between the models, which shows the effectiveness of the proposed model in recognizing the actual plume cloud pixels.
-As we mentioned before, in our study FP and FN are not same and considering the only recall metrics may not lead to a thorough comparison.
-It can be observed that DPRNet achieved better precision compared to the other methods.
-Moreover, F1 score guarantees that DPRNet outperformed the other three methods and shows the effectiveness of our proposed method.
-Among our competitive methods, FCN and specially, DeepLabv3 performed better in terms of all validation metrics.
-Mask R-CNN performed the worst across all presented validation metrics.
-Finally, our DPRNet achieved the best performance among all existing models in terms of all validation metrics.
+As is clear from Table \ref{table.fr111}, DPRNet has much better performance than competitive methods in terms of all validation metrics.
+In detail, the recall and precision metrics express the reasonable difference between the models, which shows the effectiveness of the proposed model in recognizing the actual PC pixels.
+Compared to the rivals, the more considerable value of the F1 score guarantees that DPRNet outperforms the other three methods and shows the efficacy of this method.
+Among our competitive methods, DeepLabv3 performed better regarding all validation metrics, and Mask R-CNN had the worst performance.

-Beside these average values, the detailed statistics for each model are given in Figure \ref{fig.Performance of different methods in terms of recall, precision and F1} in terms of each used validation metrics for 90 test images selected from various day, night, foggy, and cloudy conditions.
-At a glance, it is observed that our proposed method shows the most robustness against facing different test images.
-Also, Mask R-CNN and FCN are performing the worst within different images.
-Although DeepLabv3 is not highly better than the other two competitive methods, it slight stability shows that this model can be reliable at some levels.
+Besides these average values, the detailed statistics for each model are given in Figure \ref{fig.Performance of different methods in terms of recall, precision and F1} in terms of each used validation metrics for 90 test images selected from various day, night, foggy, and cloudy conditions.
+At a glance, it is observed that our proposed method shows the most robustness in all circumstances.
+Of competitors, Mask R-CNN and FCN have the worst performance, whereas, DeepLabv3 has the best efficiency slightly.